Ashen-21/ThroughTheValleys/README.md

 5. Optionally, with Oblivion.exe selected, click shortcut and then desktop.
 This way you can launch Oblivion without running MO2.
     * Reccommended(https://www.nexusmods.com/oblivion/mods/46446)

+##LOD##
+I have now added generated LOD along with some VWD files.
+The LOD is disabled by default, as it *will* cause performance drops on most PCs.
+Oblivion is old and crusty, that's just the way it works.
+If you struggle to maintain 60 fps, I would not reccommend enabling it.
+On the other hand if you don't mind losing a few frames to enjoy some pretty architecture from a far, enable LOD (Experimental) in the left pane.

 ## In game settings

 Most of the in game settings work fine as are.
 I do however reccommend setting your view distance to maximum so you can actually see and enjoy the LOD.
 Makes a huge difference IMO.
 Otherwise, do not turn Self Shadowing on.
 This setting is buggy and will cause your NPCs to have neck seams.